 Ever notice that after searching for airfares multiple times they seem to go up, even in a matter of hours—or minutes?
 I speculate the answer to the question “Do airlines practice price discrimination?” is a clandestine secret that only a few tightly-lipped souls share.
 Until it’s proven let’s just follow this rule: eat your cookies before they eat you.

 When searching for and booking flights always use an incognito browser window to ensure that your browsing information isn’t used to jack up prices.
-Even if in the end the whole price-fixing speculation proves a giant misunderstanding, there’s no harm going incognito.

 4) Ignoring layover times

 Once upon a time airlines would refuse to sell tickets with short layovers.
-Airfare aggregators have changed that: now it’s up to you to figure out whether you’ll have time to disembark, rush through security, even clear customs or re-check-in, while sliding into the gate in due time for your next flight.
+Airfare aggregators have changed that: now it’s up to you to figure out whether you’ll have time to disembark, rush through airport security, even clear customs or re-check-in, while sliding into the gate in due time for your next flight.

 Always avoid short layovers—even if it’ll save you a bunch of money.
 Airlines don’t tend to be forgiving to travellers missing flights because of poor planning, and unless you’d like to be stranded in an airport—or spending money on an empty hotel room at your final destination and new plane ticket—it’s best to give yourself ample time between flights.